 What type of ventilation, heating and insulation needs should I consider?

-This depends on how you plan to use your greenhouse.
-If you want to begin your spring growing early, extend growing into the fall or overwinter plants, you'll want to equip your greenhouse with automatic ventilation and heating.
+This depends on how you plan to use your glasshouse.
+If you want to begin your spring growing early, extend growing into the fall or overwinter plants, you'll want to equip yours with automatic ventilation and heating.
 If you're planning to overwinter in a fairly cold climate or grow plants during the winter, you'll need an insulated covering.
-If you plan to grow plants year round, be sure to tightly seal and insulate your greenhouse with light transmission, and include an active ventilation system and evaporative cooling system to control heat during the summer.
+If you plan to grow plants year round, be sure to tightly seal and insulate it with light transmission, and include an active ventilation system and evaporative cooling system to control heat during the summer.

 What type of frame should I use?

-Determine how you will be using your greenhouse and where it will be placed to make the right choice on a frame.
+Determine how you will be using yours and where it will be placed to make the right choice on a frame.
 See below for the typical options.

 • Galvanized steel: Low in cost and high in strength, steel frames are durable, long-lasting and require less framework which decreases shadows.
 However, its polyethylene film will eventually wear off and likely rust.